My Chef’s Apron

 Peanut butter and two bananas to make 2-ingredient peanut butter cookies.

-• Bananas: Ripe bananas are key, similar to my Creamy Banana Chia Pudding Recipe.
+• Bananas: Ripe bananas are key, like in my Creamy Banana Chia Pudding Recipe or Paleo Banana Pudding.
 They act as a natural sweetener and binding agent.

 How To Make These Easy Peanut Butter Cookies